Tips for vegan dining out. Going to restaurants with friends doesn’t have to be a hurdle. Here’s how to get a vegan meal anywhere.

 It can be useful to look at the online menus and/or Facebook pages of any restaurants you’re thinking of visiting.
-Obviously, it’s super helpful (and better for everyone) when restaurants add vegan labels.
+Obviously, it’s super helpful (and better for everyone) when restaurants add vegan menu items.

 Still, sometimes restaurants that don’t immediately appear vegan-friendly may be able to prepare something plant-based using ingredients they already have on hand.
 It just takes looking at the menu with a vegan lens and a few well-placed questions.

 Then either call ahead, send them a message on their social media, or ask your server if they can prepare something vegan.